Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 For hw I continued adding functions and make a file to test the functions in the game.c file I made functions for printing the deck of cards and preparing for how they will be printed in game.
+Finished setting up war code and testing it and finished game logic

 ### 2024-01-06 - Brief description